-- Hair has been washed with warm water and shampoo
+- You washed your hair with warm water and shampoo.

-- Hair on the head has been combed; other hair was combed or separated with your fingers
+- You combed the hair on your head, and combed other hair or separated it with your fingers

-- Your body has been washed, with care taken to clean folds and creases, eyes, ears, nose, nipples, navel, teeth, and toes.
+- You washed your body, taking care to clean folds and creases, eyes, ears, nose, nipples, navel, teeth, and toes.

 4. Did you inspect yourself (iyun)?

-- Visible areas were checked by looking (perhaps with the aid of a mirror), and other areas were checked by touch.
+- You checked visible areas by looking (perhaps with the aid of a mirror), and checked other areas by touch.

 Users of Internet filtering services: This site discusses sensitive subjects that some services filter without visual indication.
 A page that appears 100% complete might actually be missing critical Jewish-law or medical information.
 To ensure that you view the pages accurately, ask the filtering service to whitelist all pages under yoatzot.org.